SWC Walk 78 : Cowden to Hever

 For a more interesting route out of Penshurst, turn right out of the Leicester Arms to briefly head E on the B2176.
 Just before the road turns right, a short flight of steps on the left leads up to the picturesque houses in Leicester Square4.

-If you want to visit Penshurst Place or stop for lunch in its café, follow the instructions below.
+If you want to visit Penshurst Place or have lunch in its café, follow the directions below.

 Continue on the road past Leicester Square and keep ahead through a stone and brick archway onto the access road to Penshurst Place.
 Along the way, you get a glimpse of the gardens through a locked gate in the high brick wall on your left.
 At the end of the wall turn left to find the Porcupine Pantry 200m away, behind the large car park and next to the visitor entrance to the house and gardens.
 Afterwards, return the same way to the B2176 by Leicester Square.

-Go up the steps into Leicester Square and under an archway5 into a churchyard.
-Take the path round the left-hand side of St John the Baptist's church6 (which is worth visiting).
+Go up the steps into Leicester Square, joining the Eden Valley Walk5 (EVW).
+Go under an archway6 into a churchyard and take the path round the left-hand side of St John the Baptist's church7 (which is worth visiting).
 Leave the churchyard through a metal kissing gate and continue on a grassy path, soon with a fine view of Penshurst Place behind the hedge-topped stone wall on your right.

 Where the path splits fork left, heading NW across the grass towards a metal kissing gate 200m away.
 Go through the gate and turn sharp left onto the B2176, briefly heading back towards Penshurst.
 In 125m, just after a 30mph road sign, turn right down the lane to Salmans Farm, signposted as a public bridleway.